-For most of the important documents that are not in English or Welsh, the Immigration Rules state that you must include a translation and the original untranslated document as supporting documentation.
+For certain important documents that are not in English or Welsh, the Immigration Rules state that you must include a translation and the original untranslated document as supporting documentation.

-i) what language the document will need to be translated from;
+- The language the document will need to be translated from; and

-iii) the amount of documents you need translated.
+- The number of different documents you need translated.

-On average, to translate a one page document it will cost you approximately £60,
+On average, translating a one-page document will cost you approximately £60,

 Total cost: £0-300+